k2bd/flux-migrations/README.md

 A migration written as a Python file must contain at minimum a function ``apply() -> str`` which returns a string representing one or multiple sql statements for the migration.
 It can also define a function ``undo() -> str`` that returns a down-migration.

-Because these migration files are Python files, you can write reusable tools to help accelerate writing high quality migrations.
+Because these migration files are Python files, you can write reusable tools to help accelerate producing high quality migrations.
 But because these functions must return a string, ``flux`` (along with a good testing and deployment strategy) can ensure that changes to these functions can't corrupt older migrations (see [below](#migration-directory-corruption-detection)).
 A common pattern to work around this, in my experience at least, is to have versioned migration helpers suffixed with `_v1`, `_v2` etc, and each new migration is expected to use the latest version of any given helper.